addyrealingo-creator/rfm-gaming-segmentation/README.md

 _Credits_

-Mentorship and guidance provided by the Enterprise Analytics team, especially Sir Christopher Martinez, and Sir Robinbin RFM methodology inspired by widely adopted CRM and marketing analytics frameworks.
+Mentorship and guidance provided by the Enterprise Analytics team, especially Teammate Christopher Martinez, and Sir Robinbin, our Head
+RFM methodology inspired by widely adopted CRM and marketing analytics frameworks.

 _Future Enhancements_